fbpx

 James Henry also highlighted the benefits he’s seen fire and security businesses reap from using a SumUp terminal for instant payment, and these also apply to online payment portals:

-- Seamless user experience.
-Customers simply don’t want to have to run to the closest ATM when the tech tells them they only takes cash.
+• Seamless user experience.
+Customers simply don’t want to have to run to the closest ATM when the tech tells them they only take cash.
 Don’t even get us started on how checks are a thing of the past and the risks you’re running when dealing with them.
-An online payment portal either charges customers automatically when the job is done, while a portable terminal takes care of even the most obstinate individuals on the spot.
+An online payment portal charges customers automatically when the job is done, while a portable terminal takes care of even the most obstinate individuals on the spot.

 In addition to the benefits James highlighted for mobile terminals, there’s also the option of charging deferred payments with an online payment portal.
 This means that you don’t run the risk of customers refusing to pay, as you record their card information prior to setting up the appointment.
 It’s how some fire and security companies charge a deposit for larger operations, for example.

-Deferred payments is the wise thing to do when it comes to low-cost jobs too.
+Deferred payments are the wise thing to do when it comes to low-cost jobs too.
 When you charge the customer in advance, you avoid having to spend hours chasing a $50 invoice.

 8 Essential Features for Dynamic Scheduling Software